sharestack/sharestack-orchestration/README.md

     db1.stage.sharestack.org
 ```

-now the targe are only the production servers
+Now the targe are only the production servers

 ```bash